STEM Robotics Kits and STEAM Robotics in Preschool Education

 “Education begins the moment we see children as innately wise and capable beings.
 Only then can we play in their world.”

 Research shows that if children leave kindergarten with these basic foundational skills, they’re more likely to succeed throughout their lifetime.
-Thus, efforts are being made to improve STEM education throughout the country.
-Though this same research has noted that screen-time can be a detriment to a child’s development.
-Enter screen-free coding kits and STEM coding robots in preschool.
+Thus, efforts are being made to introduce STEM into early education throughout the country.
+However, this same research has noted that screen-time can be a detriment to a child’s development.
+Enter screen-free coding robots and STEM robotics kits in preschool.

-Highlights of integrating preschool robotics kits into a learning program include:
+Highlights of integrating preschool robotics kits into early learning curricula include:

-1. Engage the curious minds of kids through play that involves critical thinking, analysis, and problem solving.
+1. Engage the curious minds of young kids through creative play that involves critical thinking, analysis, and problem solving.

 2. Children learn at their own pace and their own way.
-STEM and STEAM coding robots provide an individualized education without stigma keeping them on par with peers.
+STEM and STEAM coding robot kits provide an individualized education without stigma keeping them on par with peers.